RafaFT/100-days-of-code/r2-log.md

 Continued my study of [GCP](https://www.coursera.org/specializations/developing-apps-gcp)...

 GCP offers a few features for helping control spendings:
-* **Budgets and Alerts**: Like the name suggests, it's possible to define multiple budgets and alerts on both Project and Resource level.
+* **Budgets and Alerts**: It's possible to define multiple budgets and alerts on both Project and Resource level.
 You can set a Budget by either a literal value or by last month's spending percentage.
 It's possible to define any number of Alerts by percetages thresholds of your defined Budget (alerts at 50, 90 and 100% by default).
-* **Reports**: GCP also offers beautiful reports whose aggregations are very atomic (by type of operation of a resource), which allows understanding exactly how each resource is being priced (Google Cloud Firestore for example bills by different metrics, such as write and Read operations).
+* **Reports**: GCP also offers beautiful (graphical) reports, that break down costs by resource operation's (for example: Firestore's costs are seperated by read, write, delete, storage, etc...).
-* **Billing Export**: It's possible to export billing details to BigQuery and to Cloud Storage (csv or json formats).
+* **Billing Export**: It's possible to export billing details to BigQuery and/or to Cloud Storage (csv or json formats).
-* **Quotas**: Quotas exist to help both control spendings, as well as resources for all GCP clients.
-There are two types of quotas.
+* **Quotas**: Quotas exist to help both control spendings as well as making sure resources are available for all GCP clients.
+There are two types of quotas:
-1. **Rate Quotas**: Define a limit for a resource use by a given operation and time.
-These quotas reset by a time unit (day, monthly, second, etc...)
+1. **Rate Quotas**: It's a number of operations allowed on a resource by a period of time.
+This quota resets, and the time depends on the resource and the operation.
-2. **Allocation Quotas**: Define a limit of a resource allocation at a Project level (for example, 105 App Engine services by project).
+2. **Allocation Quotas**: Define a limit of resource allocation at a Project level (for example, 105 App Engine services by project).

 It's possible to interact with GCP in 4 different ways:
 1. Console (Web Application)